-Glossary of terms
+Glossary

-The following is a brief explanation of some of the terms used within this notice of AGM and the Annual Report and Accounts or which may commonly also be used during the course of the AGM.
+A glossary setting out a brief explanation of some of the terms used within this notice of AGM and the Annual Report and Accounts or which may commonly also be used during the course of the AGM is on the Company's website at www.lloydsbankinggroup.com/ investors

-This glossary of terms is not intended to provide legal guidance or advice.
+That glossary of terms is not intended to provide legal guidance or advice.
 Shareholders are advised to seek independent legal or financial advice with regards to any matters contained in this notice of AGM.